-Paramount/Kobal/REX/Shutterstock; Pictured: Lois Chiles in The Great Gatsby, 1974
+Lois Chiles in The Great Gatsby, 1974

 1920s Fashion: The Cultural Context

-To really appreciate the huge shifts in fashion that came with the roaring twenties, it's important to first set the scene.
-After the end of the World War I in 1918, women in the UK were finally granted the right to vote (although even that was still caveated with restrictions, such as needing to be at least 30 years old) with the same happening stateside in 1920.
+To really appreciate the huge shifts in fashion that came with the roaring '20s, it's important to first set the scene.
+After the end of World War I in 1918, women in the UK were finally granted the right to vote (but even that was still caveated with restrictions, such as needing to be at least 30 years old), with the same happening stateside in 1920.
 After the gloom of the war years, economies started to boom, women embraced a bolder, more flamboyant approach to life (cue the short and sassy bob haircuts), and the Jazz Age gave birth to high-octane parties filled with ragtime dancing.
 Speakeasy bars rebelled against U.S. prohibition, and the art scene exploded with the talents of Ernest Hemingway, F. Scott Fitzgerald and Pablo Picasso.
 Naturally, fashion was at the heart of the social rebellion, with Parisian couturiers—most notably Coco Chanel—all embracing the youth of the era.

-Victor Console/ANL/REX/Shutterstock; Pictured: Women's Paris Fashion by Capt Molyneux
+Women's Paris fashion by Capt.
+Molyneux

 The Trends That Defined the Decade

-After swapping belle epoque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
-Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts and Art Deco embellishments adding serious glamour to cocktail hour.
+After swapping belle-époque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
+Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts, and art-deco embellishments adding serious glamour to cocktail hour.

-Edward Steichen/Condé Nast via Getty Images; Pictured: Alden Gay wearing a shimmering Chanel dress in an issue of Vogue in 1924
+Alden Gay wearing a shimmering Chanel dress in an issue of Vogue in 1924

 Coco Chanel, of course, played a huge role in transforming wardrobes throughout the decade.
-The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926 and sparked “fashionable" women's trousers while wearing a pair herself on holiday in Deauville.
+The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926 and inspired "fashionable" women's trousers while wearing a pair herself on holiday in Deauville.

-Historia/REX/Shutterstock; Pictured: 1923 evening gown from Jeanne Lavin
+1923 evening gown from Jeanne Lanvin

 But it wasn't just the Chanel show.
-Competition came from contemporaries including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin's stunning eveningwear), Paul Poiret, credited with introducing bohemian harem pants to the artsy style set, and Elsa Schiaparelli—Chanel's greatest rival—who famously designed the speakeasy soirée dress—a party frock with hidden pockets that could cleverly hide a hip flask.
+Competition came from contemporaries, including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin's stunning evening wear); Paul Poiret, credited with introducing bohemian harem pants to the artsy style set; and Elsa Schiaparelli—Chanel's greatest rival—who famously designed the speakeasy soirée dress, a party frock with hidden pockets that could cleverly hide a hip flask.

-Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the Bright Young Things, with sales of stockings and decorative tights going through the roof.
+Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the bright young things, with sales of stockings and decorative tights going through the roof.
 Swimwear got skimpier, heels got higher, and voluminous wrap coats with real fur trims became a signature of high society.

-Broker/REX/Shutterstock; Pictured: Colourised fashion photograph of a German woman in the 1920s
+Colourised fashion photograph of a German woman in the 1920s

 The Muses: 1920s Style Icons

-Imagno/Hulton Archiv via Getty Images
+Imagno/Hulton Archiv VIA Getty Images

-Universal History Archive/UIG via Getty Images
+Universal History Archive/UIG VIA Getty Images

-Silent movie actress Marie Prevost typified flapper style and became especially revered after starring in the movie adaptation of F. Scott Fitzgerald’s The Beautiful and Damned.
+Silent-movie actress Marie Prevost typified flapper style and became especially revered after starring in the movie adaptation of F. Scott Fitzgerald’s The Beautiful and Damned.

-George Rinhart/Corbis via Getty Images
+George Rinhart/Corbis VIA Getty Images

-Hollywood’s first Asian-American actress was Anna May Wong, who was crowned the world’s best-dressed woman and is credited with introducing the cheongsam to Western fashion circles.
+Hollywood’s first Asian American actress was Anna May Wong, who was crowned the world’s best dressed woman and is credited with introducing the cheongsam to Western fashion circles.

-Edward Elcha/Michael Ochs Archives via Getty Images
+Edward Elcha/Michael Ochs Archives VIA Getty Images

-Blues singer Bessie Smith was one of the best-selling artists of her generation but became as equally known for her extravagant stage costumes.
+Blues singer Bessie Smith was one of the best-selling artists of her generation but became equally known for her extravagant stage costumes.

-Hulton-Deutsch Collection/Corbis via Getty Images
+Hulton-Deutsch Collection/Corbis VIA Getty Images

 A total boss, Evelyn Brent (pictured here in trousers, which were still considered controversial even in 1929) was a bold actress who starred in Hollywood’s first-ever “gangster” film.
 Off-screen, she was known for her cloche hats, feather embellishments and ice-cold stare.

-Edward Steichen/Conde Nast via Getty Images
+Edward Steichen/Conde Nast VIA Getty Images

-Comedy actress Colleen Moore was one of the first to chop her hair into a short bob, initially for her role in 1923 film Flaming Youth.
+Comedy actress Colleen Moore was one of the first to chop her hair into a short bob, initially for her role in the 1923 film Flaming Youth.
 The film would go on to cement the term “flapper” and push for acceptance of women’s newfound freedom.

-Marc Wanamaker/Hulton Archive via Getty Images
+Marc Wanamaker/Hulton Archive VIA Getty Images

-Ruth Harriet Louise/John Kobal Foundation via Getty Images
+Ruth Harriet Louise/John Kobal Foundation VIA Getty Images

-Silver Screen Collection via Getty Images
+Silver Screen Collection VIA Getty Images

-Clara Bow was one of the few talented silent movie actresses who managed to hold onto their status once the "talkies" were introduced to the movie business.
-Her cheeky demeanour, comic timing and enthusiastic nature were particularly loved by directors, but her hardcore partying ways and fragile mental health put her in a vulnerable position during Hollywood's wildest years.
-She was considered one of the first-ever It girls and blazed a trail for flapper fashion, her Cupid's bow being her most-talked-about asset.
+Clara Bow was one of the few talented silent-movie actresses who managed to hold onto their status once the "talkies" were introduced to the movie business.
+Her cheeky demeanour, comic timing, and enthusiastic nature were particularly loved by directors, but her hardcore partying ways and fragile mental health put her in a vulnerable position during Hollywood's wildest years.
+She was considered one of the first-ever It girls and blazed a trail for flapper fashion—her Cupid's bow being her most-talked-about asset.

 Photo12/UIG via Getty Images